-Encouragement of Scientists, Publication of Scientific Research Results, JSPS Fellows, Transformative Research Areas (Scientific Research on Innovative Areas Platforms for Advanced Technologies and Research Resources), Scientific Research on Innovative Areas (Research in a Proposed Research Area) (Platforms for Advanced Technologies and Research Resources), Fostering Joint International Research (A) (including the Joint International Research before name change).
-As for the research category of Fostering Joint International Research (A) (including the Joint International Research before name change) it is possible to budget the cost for hiring replacements.
+Encouragement of Scientists, Publication of Scientific Research Results, JSPS Fellows, Transformative Research Areas (Platforms for Advanced Technologies and Research Resources), Scientific Research on Innovative Areas (Research in a Proposed Research Area) (Platforms for Advanced Technologies and Research Resources), Fostering Joint International Research (including the Joint International Research(A) before name change).
+As for the research category of Fostering Joint International Research (including the Joint International Research(A) before name change) it is possible to budget the cost for hiring replacements.